MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 A topic defines a conversation path with the virtual agent for a specific customer intent.
 You specify a trigger phrase that prompts the virtual agent to start the conversation.
 Then create a conversation path in the Virtual Agent Designer's conversation editor to lead customers to a resolution of their support issue.

-You can see how the conversation path works in practice by testing it in the Test Bot and continue to fine-tune the topic until you are ready to deploy it.
+You can see how the conversation path works in practice by testing it in the Test Virtual Agent and continue to fine-tune the topic until you are ready to deploy it.

 ## To create your own topic